Sugarmate’s Founder Turns His Side Project into a Business on Heroku

 The solution to the problem of ever-increasing data ingest lay in Heroku's managed data services and ecosystem of third-party Heroku Add-ons.
 Today, Sugarmate's Ruby on Rails backend runs on 30 Heroku Dynos, with Heroku Postgres as the primary database.

 Sitting between the dynos and the Heroku Postgres cluster are both Redis and Memcached.
-The Sugarmate team uses the MemCachier add-on to manage and scale their Memcached cluster automatically, and they’re in the process of moving from a self-managed Redis instance to Heroku Redis.
+The Sugarmate team uses the MemCachier add-on to manage and scale their Memcached cluster automatically, and they’re in the process of moving from a self-managed Redis instance to Heroku Data for Redis.

 Hassle-free scaling with Heroku Add-ons